jak78/pulsar-demo-beer-factory/README.md

 # Background

-for handling both messaging and streaming use cases.
 As the owner of a Belgian beer reseller company, you specialize in online sales and delivering your products directly to customers.
 Given the success and growing demand of your online store, scalability has become a priority.
 To meet this need and streamline your operations, you've chosen [Pulsar](https://pulsar.apache.org/) as a unified platform for handling both messaging and streaming use cases.